|

 American Patent: April 14, 1885, Number 315,797,

-This closure was only used by two Philadelphia bottles of beer.
+This closure was only used by several bottles of beer.

 The bottles can be identified by the the tight threads that